Samsung/ONE/runtime/tests/tools/ggma_run/README.md

 It takes GGMA package as input.
 It uses **GGMA API** internally.

+## Options

+- `-p, --prompt`: Specify the input prompt text (default: "Lily picked up a flower.")

 ## Usage

 ```
 $ ./ggma_run path_to_ggma_package
+$ ./ggma_run path_to_ggma_package -p "Your custom prompt here"
+$ ./ggma_run path_to_ggma_package --prompt "What is the weather today?"
 ```

-It will run a GGML package to generate the output using the default prompt.
+It will run a GGMA package to generate the output.

 ## Example